kolja/orca/README.md

 - `cargo make docker-build <image/name>` - Build Docker image and push it to the registry
 - `cargo make git-tag` - Create and push a new git tag.
 The Version number is read from `Cargo.toml`
+- `cargo make list-sha` - List all the sha256 hashes for the Assets in the Release (for use with the the homebrew formula)

 ## License